abhilashkrishnan/blang/README.md

 # Blaze Language and Virtual Machine

-#### General Purpose Programming Language and Virtual Machine for MultiCore Processors and General Purpose GPU (GPGPU) Computing.
+#### General Purpose Programming Language and Virtual Machine for Multi-Core Processors and General Purpose GPU (GPGPU) Computing.

 Blaze will be a compiled and interpreted programming language.
 Blaze Compiler will generate Blaze Bytecode (Intermediate Language).
 Blaze VM will execute the Bytecode at runtime.
 Blaze VM will be a Stack based Virtual Machine implementation.